Hritikraj8804/KodeKloud_Engineer/Git_1/README.md

 * **Remote Repositories:** Collaborating and syncing with GitHub/GitLab.
 * **History Management:** Undoing changes, inspecting logs, and rebasing.
 * **Tagging & Aliases:** Marking important versions and creating shortcuts.

+Each directory or set of files within this repo corresponds to a specific Git concept or task, allowing for focused practice and easy review.

+## 🌟 Getting Started

+To explore or practice with these tasks, you'll need Git installed on your system.